-When the Company has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it evaluates if, and to what extent, it has retained the risks and rewards of ownership.
+When the Company has transferred its rights to receive cash flows from an asset or has entered into a passthrough arrangement, it evaluates if, and to what extent, it has retained the risks and rewards of ownership.
 When it has neither transferred nor retained substantially all of the risks and rewards of the asset, nor transferred control of the asset, the Company continues to recognize the transferred asset to the extent of its continuing involvement.
 In that case, the Company also recognizes an associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.
 Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration that the Company could be required to repay.
-Also, the gains or losses on derecognition are recorded as Net gains or losses as the case may be at fair value through profit or loss in the consolidated statement of comprehensive income.
+Also, the gains or losses on derecognition, are recorded as Net gains or losses as the case may be at fair value through profit or loss in the consolidated statement of comprehensive income.
+On derecognition, the difference between the carrying amounts at the start of the year and the consideration paid is recognised in profit.